 - Quantitative results presented in tabular form or as age and gender corrected plots.

-- Summary report for streamlined communication with referring physicians.
+- Summary report for streamlined communication with patients and referring physicians.

 List of publications

 - M. Bruun et al. Detecting frontotemporal dementia syndromes using MRI biomarkers.
 NeuroImage Clinical 22: 101711, 2019. https://doi.org/10.1016/j.nicl.2019.101711